 What is the time commitment for a new Camp Volunteer Counselor?

 All new volunteers begin by attending one of our four Summer Camp sessions.
 In addition to the six days of Summer Camp, all new volunteers must attend the two day Staff Development & Training for their session (the 2 days before their session at Camp) and a New Staff Orientation held virtually at the beginning of Summer.
+In total, the time commitment to be a Volunteer Camp Counselor is 8 days.

 Each year we look for volunteers to join the Camp Ronald McDonald for Good Times team to serve our campers and carry out our mission.
 Our group interview is designed to help us get to know each other.
 Our interview takes approximately three hours for a group of six to ten applicants.
 The interviewers are a group of experienced volunteers and paid professional staff of Camp Ronald McDonald for Good Times®.